1979 National League Championship Series: Game 2

+The Reds squelched a scoring threat in the top of the seventh when Ott led off with a single and was sacrificed to second by Bibby.
+Ott tried to score on a base hit by Omar Moreno but was thrown out at the plate by Foster.
+Bibby left after seven innings with discomfort in his neck, having held the Reds to four hits and the single run.

 The Reds mounted a threat in the eighth against the Pirate bullpen.
-Left-hander Grant Jackson retired lefty-hitting Joe Morgan for the first out, but Chuck Tanner, managing by percentages, brought in Enrique Romo to face right-handed hitting Dave Concepción.
-The move backfired as Romo gave up back-to-back singles to Concepción and George Foster.
+Left-hander Grant Jackson retired lefty-hitting Joe Morgan for the first out, but Chuck Tanner, managing by percentages, brought in Enrique Romo to face right-handed hitting Concepción.
+The move backfired as Romo gave up back-to-back singles to Concepción and Foster.
 Kent Tekulve relieved Romo to face Johnny Bench and, on his second pitch to Bench, wild-pitched the runners to second and third.
 Tekulve recovered to strike out Bench, intentionally walked Dan Driessen, and then retired Ray Knight for the last out.

 Tekulve encountered trouble in the ninth.
 With one out, Héctor Cruz, batting for Tom Hume, doubled.
 Collins then doubled in Cruz to tie the game.
 Tekulve was then replaced by lefty Dave Roberts, but Roberts walked Morgan.
 Tanner then brought in Game 1 saver Don Robinson, who struck out Concepción and retired Foster on a groundout to end the threat.

 The Pirates won it in the tenth when Moreno singled, went to second on a bunt by Foli and scored on Parker's single.
 Robinson retired the Reds in the tenth and the Pirates had a two games to none lead over the Reds.
 Robinson got the win and Doug Bair got the loss.